 According to the decision by the BSEC Council of Ministers of Foreign Affairs, the Republic of Turkey will coordinate the activities of the Group since January 2017.

 Small and Medium Entrepreneurship

-A number of concrete initiatives and programs are within the framework of cooperation in the field.
-The “Visiting Incubator/Technology Parks and Exchange of Best Practices, Knowledge and Experience among the BSEC Member States”, the BSEC Quality Award, “Women and Entrepreneurship”, “SMEs in the Time of Global Crisis”, “Green Entrepreneurship and Sustainable Development” and others are among them.
+A number of initiatives and programs have been for a long time discussed within the framework of cooperation in the field.
+The “Visiting Incubator/Technology Parks and Exchange of Best Practices, Knowledge and Experience among the BSEC Member States”, the establishment of the BSEC Quality Award for SMEs from the BSEC Region, “Women and Entrepreneurship”, “SMEs in the Time of Global Crisis”, “Green Entrepreneurship and Sustainable Development” and others are among them.